natsukisacks/Discrete-GDD1/dijkstra/README.md

 The most common use of Dijkstra's is finding the shortest path from the source to all nodes, producing a shortest-path tree.
 This notebook will delve deeper into this specific implementation.

+You can find a slightly different but also popular implementation of Dijkstra's in `dijkstra.py`.
+This particular implementation takes a defined source and target node and produces the shortest path possible.

 ## Overview of implementation
 Dijkstra's keeps track of a few things: